ajwinthomas/LearningCPP/README.md

-This is attempt to learn cpp.
+This is an  attempt to learn cpp.